 Using symbols and references that could be deciphered by the public as a starting point, this group of Latin American artists revealed their concerns about the socio-political and cultural situations of their times.

-Another of the artists who we can place within this symbolic realism and who we see in this room is Carmen Aldunate (Argentina, 1940).
+Another of the artists who we can place within this symbolic realism and who we see in this room is Carmen Aldunate (Chile, 1940).
 Clearly influenced by 15th-century Flemish painting, in her work Aldunate combines great technical skill with a narrative rich in psychological and symbolic content.
 The human figure, especially female, is the protagonist in her work, which we can classify as part of the neo-figurative movement, linked to magical realism due to the way she deals with the imaginary and the naturalistic aura she achieves in her pieces.

 Aldunate’s work, with an amiable presence but critical content, uses sarcasm and humour to denounce the oppression of the female gender which has suffered for centuries and continues to do so.